 Other superlatives: Softest blue jean, most online 5-star reviews

 Best Color Scheme: Wrangler Rugged Wear Canvas Jean

 The one cotton canvas option we tested.
 That color — paired with the lumberjack-esque red, black and yellow plaid interior — gives this top marks for pigment.
 You could even pass them off as khakis and wear them to work.
 But in the warmth department, these are found wanting.
 Even though they carry the “rugged” label, these were the least rugged of the bunch.
-They’re too thin in the legs even though the flannel was the softest, and there’s not enough reinforcement for me to trust them when hauling wood, sledding a hill or playing pick-up broomball.
+They’re too thin in the legs even though the flannel was the softest, and there’s not enough reinforcement for me to trust them when hauling wood or sledding a hill.

 Other superlatives: Thinnest jean, softest flannel, softest exterior

 Yes, I modeled all these jeans for my girlfriend for an objective opinion, and she preferred these.
 The reason?
-They look like your average stylish denim: dark wash, sit below the waist, fit comfortably at the hip but slim down for a skinnier (read: more flattering) fit.
+They look like your average stylish denim: dark wash, sit below the waist, fit comfortably at the hip but slim down for a slimmer, more flattering fit.
 But don’t expect these to last.
 The fast-fashion construction is equal to Wrangler.
 The other downfall: the brand only offers limited runs of their flannel-lined jeans every year, so right now they’re almost sold out.
-Fear not, gents, the flannel will come again and we’ll update here when it does, or look for yourself on J.Crew Factory and J.Crew.
+Fear not: the flannel will come again and we’ll update here when it does, or look for yourself on J.Crew Factory and J.Crew.

 Other superlatives: Stiffest denim, best out-of-the-box flannel feel, girlfriend-approved

 Best Overall: Duluth Trading Co.
 Ballroom Jeans